At a glance

 If you want your project to proceed effectively then investing time in producing a comprehensive DPIA may prevent any delays later, if you have to consult with the ICO.

-You need to email us and attach a copy of your DPIA.
+You need to send us a copy of your DPIA.

 Once we have the information we need, we will generally respond within eight weeks (although we can extend this by a further six weeks in complex cases).